Responses to some frequently asked questions.

 • Harnessing connective opportunities technology provides to support belonging and well-being

-• Supporting learning, discovery and action focused on the ethical collection, protection and use of data
+• Supporting learning, discovery, and action focused on AI, mental health and well-being, or climate change

 • Bridging the frontiers of artificial intelligence, data science, and social impact

-• Empowering youth change-makers who are optimizing our digital world
+• Empowering youth leaders who are building better digital worlds

-• The Steering Committee of the RT Youth Power Fund — which is presently comprised of five member organizations — will be responsible for both reviewing and selecting grantee candidates and awards.
+• The Steering Committee of the RT Youth Power Fund — which will be comprised of funders and previous grantees — will be responsible for both reviewing and selecting grantee candidates and awards.
 Applications will be evaluated via the lens of the three pillars noted above of: Possibility, Creativity and Equity.

-• Selected 2024 grantees should expect to receive funding by Fall 2024.
+• Selected 2024 grantees should expect to receive funding by Fall 2024 with a public announcement in early 2025.

 Additional resources